Improved Constructions for Non-adaptive Threshold Group Testing: Introduction

 In this work, we consider the non-adaptive threshold model in a possibly noisy setting, where a number of measurement outcomes (specified by an \emph{error parameter} $e \geq 0$) may be incorrect.
 Our first observation is that, a new variation of classical disjunct matrices (that is in general strictly weaker than strongly disjunct matrices) suffices for the purpose of threshold group testing.
-Moreover, we show that this weaker notion is necessary as well, and thus, precisely captures the combinatorial structure of the non-adaptive threshold model.
 Using a randomness-efficient probabilistic construction (that requires $\poly(d, \log n)$ bits of randomness), we construct generalized disjunct matrices with $O(d^{g+2} (\log d) \log(n/d))$ rows.
 Thus, we bring the exponent of $d$ in the asymptotic number of measurements from $u+1$ (that is optimal for strongly disjunct matrices) down to $g+2$, which is \emph{independent} of the actual choice of the thresholds and only depends on the \emph{gap} between them.
-We also show that this tradeoff is essentially optimal.
+We also show that this tradeoff is essentially optimal for our notion of disjunct matrices.
+In the gap-free case, we furthermore show that this tradeoff is in fact the best to hope for (up to a $\log d$ term) for any threshold testing design, and thus our notion of disjunct matrices is indeed optimal (Corollary~\ref{coro:lowerboundSimplified}).
+For the positive-gap case, we show that the dependence $d^{g+2}$, up to poly-logarithmic factors, is necessary for any threshold testing design, and thus our notion obtains the correct exponent (Corollary~\ref{coro:lowerboundGeneralSimplified}).

 We proceed to define a new auxiliary object, namely the notion of \emph{regular} matrices, that turns out to be the key combinatorial object in our explicit constructions.
-Intuitively, given a gap $g \geq 0$, a suitable regular matrix $\cM_1$ can be used to take any measurement matrix $\cM_2$ designed for the threshold model with lower threshold $\ell = 1$ and higher threshold $u = g+1$ and ``life'' it up to matrix that works for any arbitrary lower threshold $\ell' > 1$ and the same gap $g$.
-Therefore, for instance, in order to address the gap-free model, it would suffice to have a non-adaptive scheme for the classical group testing model with $\ell = u = 1$.
+Intuitively, given a gap $g \geq 0$, a suitable regular matrix $\cM_1$ can be used to take any measurement matrix $\cM_2$ designed for the threshold model with lower threshold $\ell = 0$ and higher threshold $u = g+1$ and ``lift'' it up to matrix that works for any arbitrary lower threshold $\ell' > 0$ and the same gap $g$.
+Therefore, for instance, in order to address the gap-free model, it would suffice to have a non-adaptive scheme for the classical group testing model with $\ell+1 = u = 1$.
 This transformation is accomplished using a simple product that increases the height of the original matrix $\cM_2$ by a multiplicative factor equal to the height of the regular matrix $\cM_1$, while preserving the ``low-threshold'' distinguishing properties of the original matrix $\cM_2$.